redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc get all,ingress -n my-project

-From the OpenShift web console select the run command icon on the top menu bar to open a web terminal (refresh your browser if you do no see the run command icon).
-Test HTTP access:
+From the OpenShift web console select the run command icon on the top menu bar to open a web terminal (refresh your browser if you do no see the run command icon) and test HTTP access:

-	curl echo.example.com
+	curl echo.example.com -w "\n"

+The output should look something like this:

 Assuming this worked the next steps are to generate a wildcard certificate and enable HTTPS routing on the ingress endpoint.

 LetsEncrypt is a supported certificate authority for AWS API Gateway HTTP APIs as per: